JGCRI/pygcam/docs/source/install.rst

   - Either type of symlink can be removed using the file Explorer as well.

-  - Symlinks work across devices and network, and through other symlinks, however, if you are working across multiple drives, be sure that you specify the drive letter (e.g., ``C:``) in the link target or the path will be interpreted relative to the current drive.
+  - Symlinks work across devices and network, and through other symlinks.
+However, if you are working across multiple drives, be sure that you specify the drive letter (e.g., ``C:``) in the link target or the path will be interpreted relative to the current drive.